 Luna Eostre (Gold Rathian)

 The Luna Eostre has fallen down a few pegs since it dominated the release of Iceborne.
-But it still boasts some of the highest Charge Blade damage in the game (second only to the Rajang variant introduced in a post-release update).
+But it still boasts some of the higher Charge Blade damage in the game (third after the Rajang and Raging Brachydios options introduced in post-release updates).
 And like all Gold Rathian weapons, it has rock solid sharpness, decent Affinity, and strong Poison damage to boot.
 Given that Zorah Magdaros is the only monster in MHW immune to Poison, this Charge Blade edges out much of the competition for versatility.
 But also given that Awakened and Raging Brachydios weapons both have Blast, the much stronger status effect, the Luna Eostre has become a more niche pick.

 The Melting Grasp (Acidic Glavenus)